 Modified value: any value higher than 1000 (value is in msec)

 In fullscreen mode the toolbar is set to autohide and appear only when you hover over it with your mouse.
 If you want, you can choose to have it visible all the time instead by toggling the value of

 browser.fullscreen.autohide to “False” to always show the toolbar.

 Modified value: False (always show the toolbar)

-If you go to Tools -> Add-ons -> Get Add-ons and perform a search there, Firefox will only fetch and display 5 matching results.
-If you want Firefox to show more than 5 results (say 10), you can adjust extensions.getAddons.maxResults to get it to display more results.
+If you go to “Tools -> Add-ons -> Get Add-ons” and perform a search there, Firefox will display fifteen matching results.
+If you want more or less results here, you can adjust

-This list of about:config is definitely not the complete list.
-If you have any tricks not listed here, please add it in the comment.
+The Firefox about:config section provides a powerful way for users to fully customize the browser.
+The above list is definitely not the complete list.
+There are tons of tricks that you can do with it.
+If you have any tricks not listed here, please add them in the comments.

 This article was first published in 2008 and was updated in Oct 2017.